Sexyman stings “Saints”; Sakal reveals strain of 2017 and why Shiva Boys withdrew Naps protest

 “Well, what is his name then?” came the retort.

-It is a rare objection in these parts though.
+In these parts, though, that is a rare position.
 Sexyman seems to equal goals and just the sight of him gives a lift to supporters, which inevitably rubs off on the team.

 It is hard to quantify what makes Sexyman so effective.
 His touch is not as clean as most of his attacking teammates while he lacks a trick and is not particularly powerful.
-But he is mobile, keen and can sniff a goal.
+But he is mobile and keen and can sniff a goal.

-In the 79th minute, Richardson delivered an incisive diagonal ball into the penalty area and Sexyman cut across St Mary’s right back Jed Rigsby to take.
-One touch to control; the second—bang!—flew past Holder at his near post.
+In the 79th minute, Richardson delivered an incisive diagonal ball into the penalty area and Sexyman cut across St Mary’s right-back Jed Rigsby to take.
+One touch to control and the second—bang!—flew past Holder at his near post.

 Last season, St Mary’s—with no chance of relegation—played a reserve team for their final match and were massacred by Presentation College (San Fernando).
 Shim insisted there would be no repeat of that stunt this weekend.